Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 CJC 1295 Dosage for Research

-CJC 1295 dosage used in preclinical and pharmacological research varies by study design and the form studied.
-CJC 1295 dosing protocols in published literature include:
+CJC 1295 dosage used in preclinical and pharmacological research varies by study design, animal model, and administration route.
+Common dosing protocols in published literature include:

-• CJC-1295 No DAC (Modified GRF 1-29): 100-300 mcg per administration, once to twice daily in animal models, timed to replicate natural pulsatile GH release patterns.
+• Subcutaneous injection: 100-300 mcg per administration, once to twice daily.
+The most common route in published research, timed to replicate natural pulsatile GH release patterns.
+Typically administered in the abdomen or dorsal flank in animal models.

 CJC 1295 dosage and timing in research protocols commonly targets administration in a fasted state or prior to rest cycles to maximize GH pulse amplitude, consistent with the natural suppression of GH secretion during fed states.
-CJC-1295 ipamorelin dosage per day and CJC-1295 dac dosage per day differ substantially due to the DAC form's extended half-life.
+A peptide calculator can help scale published mcg/kg doses to a given research subject weight.

 Research Protocol Notes